xavxyz/slacktube/README.md

 # Basic enhancements
 You can customize the attachments in `/server/lib/slack_module.js`.
 You may read the [Slack attachments doc](https://api.slack.com/docs/attachments) to better understand how to deal with it.

+# React Storybook
+This app uses [React Storybook](https://github.com/kadirahq/react-storybook).
+To use it, type `npm run storybook`.
+Make sure to upgrade to npm@3.x.x to use it.

 # Where to lead this app next
 * Check whether the app is connected to a channel or an user.
 If it's an user, use Slack's API method to post in user (for ex: slackbot)